nuxeo/nuxeo/nuxeo-distribution-resources/src/main/resources/doc/README.txt

 community of professional and individual contributors:

-* Capture: With the Nuxeo Platform, you can create your documents using your day-to-day favorite tools (MS Office, Mail, etc.) or or you can batch import your exiting documents (drag and drop, form and import, email capture).
+* Capture: With the Nuxeo Platform, you can create your documents using your day-to-day favorite tools (MS Office, Mail, etc.) or you can batch import your exiting documents (drag and drop, form and import, email capture).
-* Share & Collaborate: Save time by finding the right information when you need it !
+* Share & Collaborate: Save time by finding the right information when you need it!
 Empower your co-workers to share, access, enrich and store high quality content in a single place.
 The Nuxeo Platform can manage all of your organization's documents and IP assets in a scalable and secured document repository.
 Create and